teapython/OpenCV/README.md

 First we need to define some functions for generating the lip mask.

 ```
-# Function for removing the lip gap from the lip mask
+# Function to remove the lip gap from the lip mask
 def removePolygonFromMask(mask, points, pointsIndex):
   hullPoints = []
   for pIndex in pointsIndex: